hearcloud/hearcloud/README.md

 $ python manage.py runserver
 ```

+If you get any error related with the `Pillow` dependency, try installing a lower version of it.
+You need some `apt-get install` dependecincies installed if you want to use some of the latests `Pillow` versions.

 ## Some stuff I'm planning to include
 - [ ] [jQuery File Upload](https://github.com/blueimp/jQuery-File-Upload): to allow users upload multiple file songs at the same time.